ajayakhatri/pdfpagination/README.md

 ## Note
-This code is modified form of code taken from https://stackoverflow.com/a/68382694
+This code is modified from code taken from https://stackoverflow.com/a/68382694